 In HF, Shamsie demonstrates the fraught loyalties amongst family members across different continents, directly affected by world affairs, and particularly by the fallout of 9/11 and the embittering of those cast by the West as Other.
 Near the end of the novel, Aneeka goes to Pakistan to bring her brother home—possibly an action she is only able to take as a result of the protection from being British herself—and is vilified by her cousin in Karachi whose position feels more precarious, and who thus resents any association by relation to the possible implications of Aneeka’s actions.
 The issue of going through airports while Muslim resurfaces:

-“…did you or your bhenchod brother stop to think about those of us with passports that look like toilet paper to the rest of the world, who spend our whole lives being so careful we don’t give anyone a reason to reject our visa applications.
+“…did you or your bhenchod brother stop to think about those of us with passports that look like toilet paper to the rest of the world, who spend our whole lives being so careful we don’t give anyone a reason to reject our visa applications?
 Don’t stand next to this guy, don’t follow that guy on Twitter, don’t download that Noam Chomsky book.
 And then first your brother uses us as a cover to join some psycho killers, and then your government thinks this country can be a dumping ground for its unwanted corpses and your family just expects us to jump up and organise a funeral for this week’s face of terrorism.
 And now you’ve come along, Miss Hojabi Knickers, and I have to pull strings I don’t want to pull to get you out of the airport without the whole world’s press seeing you, and it turns out you’re here to try some stunt, I don’t even know what, but my family will have nothing to do with it, nothing to do with you.”
 (HF 209)

 Shamsie incorporates personal tragedies within public, political tragedies by representing the rejection of diasporic family members to safeguard those not in such good standing legally with the authorities who are forcing this wrenching apart of family ties and devastating re-orientalizing.